- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Intel's growth has been challenged in recent years due to increased competition and manufacturing issues.
+Historical Growth: Intel's growth has slowed in recent years due to increased competition and manufacturing challenges.
+They are refocusing on improving manufacturing prowess to compete better in the marketplace.

-Recent Initiatives: Recent initiatives include investments in new manufacturing facilities, expansion of foundry services, and development of advanced technologies.
+Recent Initiatives: Recent initiatives include investing in new manufacturing facilities, expanding into foundry services (IFS), and developing new processors for AI and cloud computing.

 Summary